Iowa has a range of habitats home to many types of small and large mammals. In this article, we look at which mammals live in Iowa?

 Nutria can weigh up to 20 lbs with a body length up to 2 ft.
-Their tails are long at 1-1.5 ft long and have webbed hind feet.
+Their tails are 1-1.5 ft long and have webbed hind feet.

 They can be destructive, causing damage through burrowing.
-The damage can erode riverbanks, cause flood-control levees to breach and weaken.
+The damage can erode riverbanks and cause flood-control levees to breach and weaken.

 Nutria also causes damage to the plants in their environment as well.
 They eat up to 25% of their body weight per day but destroy and waste approximately ten times as much again.

-The damage they cause can threaten rare populations of other animals which rely on these habitats, as well as the livelihoods of agricultural farms.
+The damage they cause can threaten rare populations of other animals that rely on these habitats and the livelihoods of agricultural farms.

 Plains Pocket Gopher

-The Plains pocket gopher usually measures around 25-35 centimeters and weighs between 128 to 470 grams.
+The Plains pocket gopher usually measures around 25-35 centimeters and weighs 128 to 470 grams.